Code of Conduct

 - Sexist, heterosexist, racist, or otherwise hateful remarks.
 Which are not tolerated under any circumstances.
 Swearing is fine, but never when directed at people.

-- Don't harass or bully people.
-Do not attempt to communicate with someone who has asked you to stop.
+- Don't harass or bully other people.
+Do not attempt to communicate in any way with someone who has already asked you to stop.

 - Don’t spam.
 Don’t make spammy posts, don’t post spammy replies, don’t send people spammy messages.
 Nobody likes spam.
 Nobody.

 - Don't impersonate or do things that would cause confusion between you and a person or company.

 - Don't do anything illegal.
 Don't screw with trademarks, copyrights, fraud or anything else that the police would not be happy to see you doing.